Liang En-shuo

-Liang has won three WTA 125 doubles titles, as well as one singles title and eight doubles titles at ITF Circuit tournaments.
+Liang has reached four WTA Tour doubles finals, winning one.
+She also won five doubles and one singles titles on WTA 125 tournaments.

 Career

-Juniors
+Junior years

 Liang had a career-high ITF junior combined ranking of No. 2, achieved on 29 January 2018.

-In January 2018, she won the Australian Open girls' singles title, defeating Clara Burel in straight sets in the final.
-Alongside Wang Xinyu, Liang also won the girls' doubles title at the same event, overcoming Violet Apisah and Lulu Sun in the final.
+She won the Australian Open girls' singles title, defeating Clara Burel in straight sets in the final.
+Alongside Wang Xinyu, Liang also won the girls' doubles title at the same event, defeating Violet Apisah and Lulu Sun.

 Professional

-Liang made her Grand Slam tournament debut as a qualifier at the 2021 French Open, losing to Fiona Ferro in the first round.
+Liang made her Grand Slam singles debut as a qualifier at the 2021 French Open, losing to Fiona Ferro in the first round.

-Partnering Rebecca Marino, she won her first WTA 125 doubles title at the 2021 Charleston Pro Tennis, defeating to Erin Routliffe and Aldila Sutjiadi in the final which went to a deciding champions tiebreak.
+Partnering Rebecca Marino, she won her first WTA 125 doubles title at the 2021 Charleston Pro Tennis, defeating top seeds Erin Routliffe and Aldila Sutjiadi in the final which went to a deciding champions tiebreak.

+Alongside Eudice Chong, Liang reached her first WTA Tour doubles final at the 2025 Guangzhou Open, losing to Katarzyna Piter and Janice Tjen.
+The pair also made it into the final at the 2026 ATX Open, but were defeated by Storm Hunter and Taylor Townsend.
+Playing with Tang Qianhui, she was runner-up at the 2026 Open de Rouen, losing in the final to Jesika Malečková and Miriam Škoch.

+Liang won her first WTA 125 singles title at the 2026 Jiangxi Open, defeating You Xiaodi in the final.
+She made her major doubles debut at the 2026 French Open partnering Shuko Aoyama and reached the semifinals, defeating her former partner, Eudice Chong and Veronika Erjavec en route, before losing to second seeds Anna Danilina and Aleksandra Krunić in the last four.

+At the 2026 Rosmalen Open, playing alongside Shuko Aoyama, Liang won her first career doubles title in her fourth final, defeating Ingrid Neel and Giuliana Olmos in a champions tiebreak.
+As a result, she reached world No. 31 in the doubles rankings, on 15 June 2026.